 DP Restaurant opened in February 2015.
 It’s the most mainstream Western eatery in town, with sleek signage, a brightly lit interior and even outlets in the walls so flashpackers can recharge their precious electronic connections to the outside world.
 Though it doesn’t have as much earthy backpackery character or ambience as some of the other joints in town, we appreciate that their menu is small and focused on Western fare instead of running the gamut of generic Asian dishes.
 Mains from 25,000 kip.

-There are two Indian restaurants in town, one good one and one poor one.
-The one on the main road in the centre of town is the most popular but serves up slop and soggy bread.
-It fills your stomach, but that’s all.
-The better option for Indian food is up the road to the left when standing at the dock and is called Kopchai Deu.
-This place is much more like authentic Indian food and the chefs obviously put a bit more effort into their food.
+There are two Indian restaurants in town, one good and one poor.
+The restaurant on the main road in the centre of town is the most popular but it serves up slop and soggy bread.
+It fills your stomach – but that’s all.
+The better option for Indian food is a short walk up the left road from the pier, across from Mekong Riverside Lodge.
+Kopchai Deu is much more like authentic Indian food and the chef obviously puts a bit of effort into the food.
 Often you’ll be enticed inside with a free bottle of lao-lao.

-There are quite a number of restaurants all claiming to be bakeries selling such delights as bagels and baguettes but in reality the bagel's a simply airy hamburger bun and the baguette's Asian hotdog buns.
-Despite this, many of these places do a roaring trade in the morning because there aren't many alternatives.
+There are quite a number of restaurants all claiming to be bakeries selling such delights as bagels and baguettes but in reality the bagel is a simple airy hamburger bun and the baguettes are Asian hotdog buns.
+Many of these places do roaring trade in the morning as travellers grab food for the river journey.

-Rather than have your guesthouse make your lunch order for the next day, it's best to wait until the morning when you have a much bigger range of sellers competing for your business.
-The prices are better and you can see the ingredients they are using.
+Rather than have your guesthouse make you a lunch box for the next day, you can wait until the morning when there’s a much bigger range of sellers and sandwich stalls competing for your business -- you can see the ingredients they are using and the prices are better.